muil-io/viewer/docusaurus/docs/api/sendingEmail.md

 }
 ```

-> NOTE: Attachments can be HTML/PDF/PNG
+> NOTE: Attachments must be one of the following: HTML/PDF/PNG

 ## Limitations